smart-data-models/dataModel.Building/Building/README.md

 -   `refSubscriptionService` is not supported, since `SubscriptionService` model is not supported currently.

-## Data Model
+Data Model.
 For a full description of the following attributes refer to GSMA [IoT Big Data Harmonised Data Model](https://github.com/GSMADeveloper/NGSI-LD-Entities)

 Link to the [interactive specification](https://swagger.lab.fiware.org/?url=https://smart-data-models.github.io/dataModel.Building/Building/swagger.yaml)